 According to a recent survey by McKinsey & Company, CEOs who prioritise marketing strategies are twice as likely to have more than 5% annual growth compared to other companies that don’t value marketing initiatives.

-But with proper marketing campaign management, you can give enough time for the subject matter experts on your team to execute your vision.
-This means you’re more likely to follow your marketing strategies to a tee while improving your conversion rates.
+With proper marketing campaign management, you can give enough time for your team’s subject matter experts to execute your vision.

 Effective marketing campaign management can get your team on board with your campaign’s vision.
 These are the things to communicate early on: